henriqueidt/architecture/latency-afficionados/architecture.md

 - (+) With independent DBs, each service manages it's own data, avoiding distributed monolith issues
 - (+) Better isolation, changes to one DB shouldn't affect the others
-- (-) Keeping data consistent between all services and DBs can be more complex
 - (-) More operational overhead with multiple DBs to manage

 #### Connect client directly to Microservices vs using an API Gateway